MDMC.trajectory_analysis.observables package

 static calculate_E(nE: int, dt: float) ndarray[source]

-Calculates an array of nE uniformly spaced energy values from the time separation of the CompactTrajectory frames, dt.
-The frequencie are determined by the Fast Fourier Transform, as implemented by numpy, for 2 * nE points in time which we then crop to only include nE positive frequencies.
-As we are dealing with frequency rather than angular frequency here, the relation to between energy is given by:
+The frequencies are determined by the fast Fourier transform, as implemented by numpy, for 2 * nE points in time which are truncated to only include nE positive frequencies.

 \[E = h \nu\]